jonathanhsin0107/GreenBean/README.md

-By: Baibhav Nepal, Bita Jalal, Jonathan Hsin, and Joseph Tran This is GreenBean, an app that intends to inspire users to shop sustainably by rewarding them points for each sustainable item that they purchased.
-These sustainable items can be products packaged with recyclable packaging or organic produce.
+Authors: Baibhav Nepal, Bita Jalal, Jonathan Hsin, and Joseph Tran This is GreenBean, an app that aims to inspire users to shop sustainably by awarding them reward points for the purchase of sustainable items.
+For the scope of this project, these sustainable items can be organic produce or products packaged with recyclable packaging.